in

 HOW TO GET A BIRTH CONTROL PILL IN JAPAN

-Are you wondering how to get a contraceptive pill in Japan?
+Are you wondering where to get contraceptive pills in Japan?
 Don’t worry!
 Here are 8 important things that you should know about birth control and other ways to avoid pregnancy.
 Read further for a complete guide to birth control pills.

 If you’ve been living in Japan for a long time, I’m sure you’ve heard the term “piru” (ピル).
 Piru is a common term used to refer to contraceptive pills in Japan.